nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **Use Redo to Restore Actions**: If you’ve undone an action by mistake, `redo` lets you reapply the change quickly.
 It’s useful when you second-guess your decision.
 2. **Redo Works Only After Undo**: `redo` will only work if an action has been undone previously.
 If you haven’t undone an action, `redo` will not perform anything.
+3. **Redo Resets to Full View**: After using `redo`, the program will show all students in the address book, allowing you to verify that your last action has been reapplied successfully.

 </div>

 <div markdown="span" class="alert alert-secondary">